Kubernetes v1.21 [stable]

 This example CronJob manifest prints the current time and a hello message every minute:

-apiVersion: batch/v1beta1 kind: CronJob metadata: name: hello spec: schedule: "*/1 * * * *" jobTemplate: spec: template: spec: containers: - name: hello image: busybox imagePullPolicy: IfNotPresent args: - /bin/sh - -c - date; echo Hello from the Kubernetes cluster restartPolicy: OnFailure
+apiVersion: batch/v1 kind: CronJob metadata: name: hello spec: schedule: "*/1 * * * *" jobTemplate: spec: template: spec: containers: - name: hello image: busybox imagePullPolicy: IfNotPresent command: - /bin/sh - -c - date; echo Hello from the Kubernetes cluster restartPolicy: OnFailure

 (Running Automated Tasks with a CronJob takes you through this example in more detail).